V. Sundramoorthy

-Varadaraju Sundramoorthy (வரதராஜு சுந்தரமூர்த்தி; born 6 October 1965) is a former Singaporean international footballer who played in the 1980s and 1990s, is widely touted as one of the country's most skilful and talented footballers ever.
-He is the current technical director of the Laos national football team.
+Varadaraju Sundramoorthy (வரதராஜு சுந்தரமூர்த்தி; born 6 October 1965) is a former Singaporean international footballer who played in the 1980s and 1990s.
+Widely touted as one of the country's most talented footballers ever, Sundramoorthy is the currently the technical director of the Laos national team.

 He coached the LionsXII, a Singapore-based team playing in the Malaysia Super League, and held a dual appointment as the head coach of the Under-23 team from 2011 to 2013 when he announced his plans to sign with the Malaysian Premier League team, Negeri Sembilan.
 After coaching Negeri Sembilan for half a season in 2014, he returned to Singapore to take the helm at Tampines Rovers for almost 2 years, then a 2-year stint as head coach of Singapore.

-Football career
+Playing career

-Sundramoorthy broke into the Singapore-Malaysia Cup team in 1983 at just 18 years of age and in the following season, he became top scorer in the tournament.
+Sundramoorthy broke into the Singapore-Malaysia Cup team in 1983 at 18 years of age and in the following season became the top scorer in the tournament.

 Playing in Europe

 In 1988, Sundramoorthy became the second player from Singapore to play in Europe when he signed for Swiss club FC Basel.
 He played there during the second half of their 1987–88 season (the season that Basel suffered relegation) under head coach Urs Siegenthaler.
 After playing in eight test games, he played his first match in the Swiss Super League in an away game on 20 March 1988 against Bulle.
 He scored his first goal for the club in the same game as Basel won 0–2.
 He played solely five league games, in which scored three goals.
 He was released to Old Boys at the end of the season.

 He then joined Kedah FA for the Malaysia Cup tournament as he returned in 1989.
 During his playing days in Alor Setar playing his trade for Kedah FA, Sundramoorthy helped Kedah to defeat Singapore 3–1 in the final of the 1990 Malaysia Cup, scoring Kedah's opening goal.

 During Singapore's run-up to the 1993 Malaysia Cup Final appearance, Sundramoorthy was one of the most influential players in the team.
 He was a player well known for his dribbling skills and his finishing.

 One of Sundramoorthy's most famous goals was a bicycle kick scored against Brunei in a 1993 FAM Division II League tie at the National Stadium.
 He also scored a spectacular backheel during his days with Jurong FC.
 In a match against Pahang that same year, Sundramoorthy audaciously faked a backheel that fooled the Pahang defenders before crossing for Fandi Ahmad to score the winner late in the game.

-In his later days, Sundramoorthy played domestically, first turning out for Woodlands Wellington FC in the league's inaugural year in 1996 before moving on to become the first-ever player-coach in S.League history for Jurong Football Club.
+In his later days, Sundramoorthy played domestically, first turning out for Woodlands Wellington in the league's inaugural year in 1996 before moving on to become the first-ever player-coach in S.League history for Jurong FC.

 Sundramoorthy was nicknamed 'The Dazzler', which was also the name of his autobiography, at the height of his prowess and 'King Cobra' when he was at Jurong.